nnseva/django-import/README.md

 If you don't provide any options for the `ImportJob`, the import procedure will:

-- try to autodetect proper format and file opening flags (`rb` or `rt`)
+- open and read file using passed `mode`, or `rb` if not set
-- import all data and headers from the file
+- import all data and headers from the file using the passed `format`, or `csv` if not set
 - search columns in the input file corresponding to the field names
 - create model instances filling the instance field values by the data found in the correspondent input data columns